FALL 2021 REVIEW: Dogs Return with Renewed Competition and Vision

 Thanks to everyone who came out to the first week of practices!
 We had a blast hitting bags and getting back into it.
 A big thanks to the guys from the Fresno State Men’s Club who came out to help coach.
 We set a personal record for how many girls we had at the first practice with a whopping 56!!
 We can’t wait to see everyone again next week.

-If you weren’t able to make practices this week, we hope to still see you on Monday, September 27th at Rotary Park.
+If you weren’t able to make practices this week, we hope to still see you at Aquatics Field Monday, Wednesday and Friday 7-9 PM.

 FRESNO STATE WOMEN’S RUGBY ANNOUNCES